 More often than not, guys aren’t sure how to break the ice on Tinder and so they just don’t do it!
 It can feel a bit intimidating but after the first couple of times, you’ll feel so much more comfortable.

 Nobody likes to feel like just a number in a system.
 The more you can demonstrate that you’re paying attention to her, the better your success rate is going to be.
+After all, you did try to write a good Tinder bio, right?
+Wouldn't it be nice if your matches noticed?

 I’ve definitely had a couple of instances where women were just pasting the same opener.
 It felt generic and insincere -- like I was opening a lazy marketing email rather than having a conversation.